Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 Move, Move, Move: EMS Horse Training Tips

-Always create feeding and training plans in close consultation with your veterinarian to ensure they align with the horse's current metabolic status.
+🚨 Always align your feeding and training plans with your veterinarian to ensure safety and metabolic suitability.

 Final Thoughts: Managing EMS Requires Awareness, Action, and Consistency

-…horses can lose weight, regain metabolic balance, and return to a stable, active life.
+Your horse can lose weight, regain vitality, and return to a stable, active life.

 FAQs: Frequently Asked Questions about EMS in Horses